bndkt/react-native-app-clip/README.md

 }
 ```

-Now you can simply type "npm run clip" in your terminal to open the App Clip in Simulator.
+Now you can simply type "npm run clip" in your terminal to open the App Clip.

 ### Build App Clip with Xcode and open on a connected device